-1. Network connectivity in ADHD¶
+1. Network connectivity for ADHD¶

 1.1.
 Frontal-parietal attention network in ADHD¶